-What Qualifies As A Robocall Or Robotext?
+What Qualifies as a Robocall or Robotext?

-Prior to the Supreme Court's 2021 decision in Facebook v.
-Duguid, determining whether a call was a robocall or robotext could be a difficult matter.
-It has since become less complicated.
-Both then and now, the starting point is determining whether a call will be made using an autodialer, pre-recorded voice, or artificial voice.
+The starting point is to determine whether a call will be made using an autodialer, pre-recorded voice, or artificial voice.
 Determining whether a call uses a pre-recorded or artificial voice is straightforward: where a live human being talks on behalf of an organization for the duration of the call, the call does not use a pre-recorded or artificial voice.

-Pre-Duguid, determining if the equipment used to place calls and text gualified as an autodialer involved a complicated analysis.
-The statutory definition of an autodialer under the TCPA is "equipment which has the capacity ... to store or produce telephone numbers to be called, using a random or sequential number generator; and to dial such numbers."
-The FCC and most federal courts interpreted this definition broadly so that an autodialer could include "any equipment that has the specified capacity to generate numbers and dial them without human intervention, regardless of whether the numbers called are randomly or sequentially generated or come from calling lists."
-The FCC further defined "capacity" so that any equipment that could potentially be configured to store numbers or call sequentially without human intervention was an autodialer - even if the equipment was not configured to do so at the time the calls or texts were placed.
+Determining whether a call is made using an autodialer, however, is a more complicated analysis.
+The statutory definition of an autodialer under the TCPA is "equipment which has the capacity...to store or produce telephone numbers to be called, using a random or sequential number generator; and to dial such numbers."
+The FCC and most federal courts have interpreted this definition broadly on the ground that the TCPA is a remedial statute designed to protect people's privacy.
+Ultimately, whether a particular system is an autodialer is a question of fact.
+14

+The FCC released a Declaratory Ruling in July 2015 ("2015 Declaratory Ruling") that very broadly defined the term "autodialer".
+Previously, the FCC had stated that the term "covers any equipment that has the specified capacity to generate numbers and dial them without human intervention, regardless of whether the numbers called are randomly or sequentially generated or come from calling lists."
+In the 2015 Declaratory Ruling, the FCC further defined "capacity," and determined that equipment that could potentially be configured to store numbers or call sequentially without human intervention is an autodialer-even if the equipment is not currently configured to do so.
+17